 King Edward made two fatal mistakes during the battle of Bannockburn, firstly he launched a premature attack on the Scottish forces, which led to many of his forces being killed and injured in the cavalry traps that the armies of Robert the Bruce had previously prepared.

 King Edward then decided to take his troops along a stream called the Bannockburn which proved to be another fatal mistake, the journey was difficult and left his troops tired and weary, unable to continue they had to camp for the night in a vulnerable position just across the burn.

-On the morning of 24th June 1314 Robert the Bruce had decided to attack the English army from his position in new park instead of waiting for the army to come to him, this was an inspired decision as King Edward and his troops were caught totally unprepared for this rapid onslaught.
+On the morning of 24th June 1314, Robert the Bruce had decided to attack the English army from his position in the new park instead of waiting for the army to come to him, this was an inspired decision as King Edward and his troops were caught totally unprepared for this rapid onslaught.

 Robert the Bruce ordered his cavalry to attack and the unprepared English soldiers panicked and scattered in all directions.

-The English did managed to offer some resistance and did muster their own small cavalry charge and some of the English archers had managed to attack the Scottish flanks – but it was all too little too late for the English and victory was now certain for Robert the Bruce and his army.
+The English did manage to offer some resistance and did muster their own small cavalry charge and some of the English archers had managed to attack the Scottish flanks – but it was all too little too late for the English and victory was now certain for Robert the Bruce and his army.